The Spiritual Cause of Jaw Tension (And How To Find Release)

 Table of Contents

-What Is Jaw Tension?
+What is Jaw Tension?

 Jaw tension is an uncomfortable feeling in your jaw muscles.
 You feel tightness or even pain that doesn’t seem to go away and may not have a known cause.